Fight Gear

 First thing viewers notice is that the A4 Pro does not look like a Twitch-bait racing seat.
 The silhouette is clean, the stitching is restrained, and the colour options (black, white, pink) blend into a branded setup instead of fighting it.
 The 4D armrests slide in and out enough to clear a low keyboard tray — a small detail that matters when you are switching between game and reaction shots.
 The integrated lumbar pillow is on a strap, not a magnet, so it does not migrate during long sessions, and it adjusts mid-stream without forcing you to break pose on camera.

-The 8-Hour Stream Test
+The 8-Hour Session Question

 Against mid-tier competitors in the same range, the lumbar system is the difference-maker.
 Most rivals rely on a separate pillow you fight with all stream; the A4 Pro builds it in.